 Primarily a Geneticist, my Biological research assesses the evolutionary impact of sexual selection on the physiology of the sexes, and in particular, the process of ageing.
 My interests in Education however span that of equality of access, and achievement within Higher Education (e.g. Grade Inflation), and the effects of student motivation in learning.
 This research intersects the field of Sustainability where I assess student awareness, and motivation towards sustainability goals, both internal and external to the University-context.

-My current energy-related research focusses on the role of oil and gas companies as pivotal actors in shaping the embryonic transition away from fossil fuels towards renewable sources of energy.
+My current energy-related research focuses on the role of oil and gas companies as pivotal actors in shaping the embryonic transition away from fossil fuels toward renewable sources of energy.
 From a background in the political economy of development with a focus on (Southern) Africa, my research has come to focus on linkages between extractive industries and socio-economic development.
 I am interested in how shifts in global energy markets affect prospects for development in natural resource-dependent states – especially the oil and gas exporting ones – across the developing world, as well as the economic, political and geostrategic consequences of the current energy transition for producer and consumer states more generally.
 A related aspect of my research concerns the nature of competition and collaboration between North American and European International Oil Companies (IOCs) and the National Oil Companies (NOCs) of the Global South, including the viability of unconventional oil and gas production (e.g., shale, ultra-deepwater and Arctic resources) in an environment where concerns about “stranded assets” are increasing due to intensifying efforts to achieve a global low-carbon transition.
 In this context I am also researching the notion of a transatlantic divide in terms of how North American and European IOCs engage with climate governance.
 Lastly, I am interested in the political and economic history of natural resources and oil, including the role of “Big Oil” in American politics.

 Dr. Iraklis Argyriou holds a PhD in Energy and Environmental Policy from the University of Delaware, USA for which his thesis explored the role of cities in sustainable energy development.
 Iraklis is currently a Research Fellow in Socio-Technical Transition Analysis at the William Wright Technology Centre (W-Tech) of Queen’s University Belfast, working for the EPSRC project ‘Prosperity Partnership: Roadmaps to Zero Net Emissions in Urban Public Transport’.
 His research at the W-Tech Centre addresses the political economy dynamics of socio-technical environmental transitions by examining constrains and possibilities for the low carbon transformation of UK local bus systems.
 This involves attention to the various ways in which state and non-state actors define, negotiate and influence transition visions, processes and outcomes throughout different UK territories.
 Prior to joining Queen’s University Belfast, Iraklis held a post-doctoral position in China with the French National Centre for Scientific Research.
 His broader research interests lie in the area of governance and climate change transitions in particular at the urban to regional level.